sobolevn/git-secret/_posts/2020-09-12-git-secret-tell.md

 ## DESCRIPTION
-`git-secret-tell` receives an email addresses as an input, searches for the `gpg`-key in the `gpg`'s `homedir` by these emails, then imports a person's public key into the `git-secret`'s inner keychain.
+`git-secret-tell` receives one or more email addresses as an input, searches for the `gpg`-key in the `gpg` `homedir` by these emails, then imports the corresponding public key into `git-secret`'s inner keychain.
 From this moment this person can encrypt new files with the keyring which contains their key, but they cannot decrypt the old files, which were already encrypted without their key.
 The files should be re-encrypted with the new keyring by someone who has the unencrypted files.

+Versions of `git-secret tell` after 0.3.2 will warn about keys that are expired, revoked, or otherwise invalid, and also if multiple keys are found for a single email address.

-**Do not manually import secret key into `git-secret`**.
-Anyways, it won't work with any of the secret-keys imported.
+**Do not manually import secret keys into `git-secret`**.
+It won't work with imported secret keys anyway.

 ## OPTIONS